jonnyoo/glance/README.md

 > - macOS has no API that lets a third-party app authorize a login, so Glance unlocks by typing
 >   your stored password on the lock screen
 >
 > Glance is a convenience feature, not a security upgrade.
-It's off by default, and you can leave it that way.
+Only continue if you accept the tradeoff.

 ## Installation